On the power quantum computation over real Hilbert spaces: Complexity implications

-The argument here is essentially the same as for $\mathsf{QIP}(k)$, except that we need to make sure that all the provers are able to perform operations.
-This is accomplished as follows.
-Since the provers are allowed prior entanglement, they may share an entangled set of $m+1$ ``extra'' qubits, and one prover entangles an additional qubit to send to the verifier along with the first message.
-If the original protocol had the verifier sending the first message then one of the provers sends an additional message at the beginning of the protocol containing just the ``extra'' qubit.
-This increases the number of messages by at most one.
+\begin{proof} The argument is the same as in the case when entanglement is allowed, except that we need to establish the necessary entanglement between provers.
+If the verifier goes first, then it prepares $\mathcal{Q}_{1} \dots \mathcal{Q}_{m+1}$ in the necessary state sends $\mathcal{Q}_{j}$ to prover $j$ along with the first message.
+If not, then we insert a new message at the beginning of the protocol that does just this, and increases the number of messages by 1. \end{proof}

-If the provers are not allowed prior entanglement, as in $\mathsf{QMIP_{ne}}$, then a different protocol is required.
-Here the verifier first prepares $m +1$ ``extra'' and sends $m$ of them to the $m$ provers as the first $m$ messages, keeping one behind.
-This increases the number of messages by at most $m$.\footnote{With a little thought this can be reduced to $m-1$ in general and further for particular protocols.}

-The arguments for soundness and completeness are by now predictable.
-The verifier's actions, in a suitable basis, look like a coherent mixture of the original protocol and the complex conjugate.
-Thus we may assume that either the provers together choose which version the verifier should perform, or the verifier chooses and announces this choice to the provers.
-Both the original and complex conjugate protocols have the same soundness so the real quantum protocol also has the same soundness.
-Thus we have shown $\mathsf{QMIP}[m,k] = \mathsf{QMIP}_{\mathbb{R}}[m,k+1]$ and $\mathsf{QMIP_{ne}}[m,k] = \mathsf{QMIP_{ne}}_{\mathbb{R}}[m,k+m]$

-$\mathsf{QSZK}$ is essentially $\mathsf{QIP}$ with the additional restriction that, assuming an honest prover, at each step the verifier's state must be close (in trace distance) to the output of an efficient quantum circuit (after tracing out non-output qubits.)
-We need only show that the verifier's state is always close to the output of some efficient quantum circuit (assuming an honest prover).
+$\mathsf{QSZK}$ is essentially $\mathsf{QIP}$ with the additional restriction that, assuming an honest prover, any state the verifier can create while interacting with the prover must be close in trace distance to the output of some efficient quantum circuit.
+We need only verify this additional condition since completeness and soundness are dealt with in the $\mathsf{QIP}$ case.

-Let $P$ be the honest prover for some protocol.
-Then $P^{\prime}$ is the honest prover for the corresponding real protocol, where the operations of $P^{\prime}$ are those of $P$, transformed by $R_{2}^{(2)}(\cdot)$.
-Suppose that a dishonest verifier $V^{\prime}$ can use $P^{\prime}$ as a subroutine to produce a state that $V^{\prime}$ could not create efficiently alone.
-For our purposes we do not restrict $V^{\prime}$ to real operations, noting that this only increases $V^{\prime}$'s power.

-We now use the usual argument, but applied to $P^{\prime}$ rather than the verifier.
-In a suitable basis $P^{\prime}$'s operations commute with measuring $P^{\prime}$'s ``extra'' qubit, and hence $P^{\prime}$'s actions look like either those of the original prover $P$ or the complex conjugate $P^{*}$.
-We first suppose that $V^{\prime}$ prepares the prover's ``extra'' qubit.
-Then the verifier can either produce some state $\rho_{0}$, by choosing that $P^{\prime}$ perform the original protocol, or some other state $\rho_{1}$ by choosing that $P^{\prime}$ perform the complex conjugate protocol, or some mixture of $\rho_{0}$ and $\rho_{1}$.
-Since we assume that the resulting state cannot be prepared by $V^{\prime}$ efficiently alone, either $\rho_{0}$ or $\rho_{1}$ must also have this property.
-But this contradicts the assumption that the original protocol (and by symmetry the complex conjugate protocol) is from $\mathsf{QSZK}$.
-The case where $P^{\prime}$ prepares the ``extra'' qubit is similar, except the state produced is always $\frac{1}{2}(\rho_{0} + \rho_{1})$.